Here’s a question for you.

 A simple way to give your kids some control is by giving them as many choices as you can – particularly over the little things.

 If you’re getting them a drink you can ask them: Do they want juice or water?
-Do they want it in cup or a glass?
+Do they want it in a cup or a glass?
 Do they want to sit at the table or the kitchen bench?

 Notice that giving your child choices doesn’t mean they get open slather.
 In fact, you can give choices to your child and still ensure you get what you want.